Luxury Meets Adventure in Alaska: Within the Wild

-EB: Within the Wild feels pretty well placed for the 2021 travel comeback.
-Staying at a lodge seems like it would be a really beautiful peaceful vacation that’s in keeping with our reverence for nature and need for connection without any crowds.
+EB: Within the Wild feels pretty well placed for the post-pandemic travel boom.
+Staying at a lodge seems like it would be a really beautiful peaceful vacation that’s in keeping with our reverence for nature and need for connection without the crowds.

 KD: We really want to create a sanctuary.
 We offer the opportunity for people to be contemplative while also being very active and very safe.
 Alaska is a little exotic for many Americans and it's definitely a place that everybody should experience.
 We have clean air, we have clean water, we have clean soil.
 And, of course, we have a lot of space, which isn’t true of other places right now.

 EB: What do the lodges offer in terms of activities?

 KD: We only have six guest cabins at each Lodge, so we can structure activities exactly as the guests wish.
 So if one person wants to hike all day and another wants to stay at the lodge and make cookies, and somebody else wants to sit in the hot tub or float out on the lake, they can do that.
 Adventure travel doesn't necessarily mean hanging off a rope somewhere, it can just mean being in an adventurous, new place.

 EB: Does being a small property allow you to bond with guests more?